Update on the Community & Police Working Group

 Purpose

-The group has begun working with Intersekt Alliance, a consulting firm out of Philadelphia, to create a strategic plan.
+The group worked with Intersekt Alliance, a consulting firm out of Philadelphia, to create a strategic plan.
 The strategic plan will address the organizational structure of the group, finalize a vision and mission, and define the work of the group.

 Contact Info